 Despite the rise of application programming interfaces (APIs) and cloud-native integration, EDI remains essential for high-volume, mission-critical B2B transactions in retail, e-commerce, manufacturing, logistics, healthcare, energy and government sectors.

-Yet, according to an IBM Institute for Business Value Study, only 19% of COOs say that their organization has fully developed the components of an enterprise data architecture and scaled data integration across all functions.1 When they do integrate across functions and connect with the EDI software of business partners, the potential benefits of EDI integration include:
+Yet, according to an IBM Institute for Business Value study, only 19% of COOs say that their organization has fully developed the components of an enterprise data architecture and scaled data integration across all functions.1 When they do integrate across functions, including EDI platforms, the potential benefits of EDI integration include:

-EDI’s structured standards create a complete record of data flow that helps meet the governance and audit requirements of industry and government regulations on data compliance.
-These regulations include the General Data Protection Regulation (GDPR) The California Consumer Privacy Act (CCPA), Sarbanes-Oxley Act (SOX), Payment Card Industry Data Security Standards (PCI-DSS) and Health Insurance Portability and Accountability Act (HIPAA).
+And built-in standardization and automatically generated documentation make it easier to meet industry-specific regulatory requirements including the General Data Protection Regulation (GDPR) The California Consumer Privacy Act (CCPA), Sarbanes-Oxley Act (SOX), Payment Card Industry Data Security Standards (PCI-DSS) and Health Insurance Portability and Accountability Act (HIPAA).

 Various architectures might be used to integrate EDI systems, with the choice depending on organization size, budget, industry standards, security needs and in-house expertise.